openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Finally, `ssh pi@raspberrypi.local` to make sure you can log in without a password.

-### Disabling password login [optional]
+### Disabling password login [optional - WARNING: THIS COULD POTENTIALLY LOCK YOU OUT OF YOUR RASPBERRY PI]
+Make sure you fully understand this feature before proceeding.
+It is completely optional.
+There are two ways of securing the Pi:

+1) Setting a password:

+	a) use `sudo raspi-config` as described above, or

+	b) `sudo passwd`

-To secure the Pi, you should either set a password (using `sudo raspi-config` above, or with `sudo passwd`), or disable password login completely.
-If you want to disable password login (so you can only log in with your ssh key), open the `sshd_config` file in nano text editor on the Pi as follows
+2) Disabling password login completely.
+In this case, you can ONLY log in with your SSH key.
+Be careful here.

+	a) Open the `sshd_config` file in nano text editor on the Pi as follows

 `sudo nano /etc/ssh/sshd_config`

-Change the following
+	b) Change the following

 ```
 PermitRootLogin yes